mvysny/karibu-dsl/README.md

 ## Testing

-Head to [Testing](docs/testing.md) to learn more about how to test Karibu-DSL apps.
+Please see the [Karibu-Testing](https://github.com/mvysny/karibu-testing) library, to learn more about how to test Karibu-DSL apps.